 It is sometimes argued that 6 decimals is overkill as the PCB design grid is much coarser.
 This is not a valid argument.
 Many points in a Gerber file are calculated; intersections, certainly with circles, have rational or even irrational coordinates, resulting in rounding errors.
 Even small perturbations can turn an otherwise perfect arc into an invalid one or turn an impeccable contour in an invalid self-intersecting one.
-Most errors such as missing clearances have low resolution as root cause and are solved when metric 6 mm is set.
-There only downside to high resolution is that the file becomes about 5% bigger, which is not a reason to throw away precision and risk scrap.
+The root cause for most errors such as missing clearances is the use of low resolution and they are solved when metric with 6 decimals is used instead.
+The only downside to high resolution is that the file becomes about 5% bigger, which is not a reason to throw away precision and risk scrap.
 There is no reason to use antiquated imperial units.
 An underlying component or design grid may be imperial, but a nm unit expresses any imperial value of 1/100 mil or larger without rounding error - amply sufficient for PCBs.
 By using inch, which is 25.4 times larger than mm, one gives up precision for no gain.